stolostron/multicluster-observability-operator/tools/simulator/metrics-collector/README.md

 ### Generate your own data source

 By default, `setup-metrics-collector.sh` is using metrics data defined in env `METRICS_IMAGE` as data source.
 You can build and push your own metrics data image with below command:

+_Note:_ Currently the data source image built with this method doesn't contain all the real data from metrics collector, the renamed metrics and recording rules will be missing.

 ```bash
 # METRICS_IMAGE=<example/metrics-data:latest> make all